Every free basic convex semi-algebraic set has an LMI representation: The Case of Irreducible

 Since $p$ has degree two and is symmetric, there is a uniquely determined symmetric $g\times g$ matrix $\Lambda$ such that

 where $x$ is the vector with entries $x_j$.
 If $\Lambda$ is not positive semi-definite, then there is a $t\in\mathbb R^g$ such that $ \langle \Lambda t,t\rangle <0$ and hence, for $s\in\mathbb R$,

 is either positive for all $s\ge 0$ or is positive for all $s\le 0$ depending upon the sign of $\ell(t)$.
 In either case, $\cD_p(1)$ is not bounded.
-Hence we conclude that $\Lambda$ is positive semi-definite.
+Thus the boundedness of $\cD_p$ implies that $\Lambda$ is positive semi-definite.
 Hence there is an $0\le m\le g$ and an orthogonal set of vectors $u_1,\dots,u_g$ such that

 Letting $\lambda_\ell = \sum_j (u_\ell)_j x_j$,